By Guest Blogger Kristen Bagwell

 Located just past Wake Forest in Youngsville, NC, Hill Ridge Farms is 1 1/2 to 2 hours from most Triad locations.
 For specifics on directions, click here.
 There are a ton of things to see and do, and most of them are included in the $5 general admission price.
 Each month features different special activities, so be sure to check out the online calendar before you head that way.

 When you arrive, your first stop will be The Country Store, where you’ll buy your admission tickets.
 Depending on the month, you may also want to check out some of the specialty activities.
 In summer, the farm is featuring Gem Stone Panning, Hayride Tours, Train Rides, Splash Pad, field trips, Group Events and Birthday Parties.
 The Farm Animal Corral and Fish Feeding Dock are also OPEN!
-You’ll need to purchase special tickets for the Gem Stone panning (which my 9 & 12 year old niece and nephews loved), for the Hay Ride ($5) and for a train ride on the Hill Ridge Farms Express ($2.50 each).
-You could also opt for a full-season pass for $50, which is a steal for those of you with larger families who want to visit more than once.
+You’ll need to purchase special tickets for the Gem Stone panning (which my 9 & 12 year old niece and nephews loved), for the Hay Ride and for a train ride on the Hill Ridge Farms Express (check website for prices).
+You could also opt for a full-season pass, which is a steal for those of you with larger families who want to visit more than once.

 After you receive your admission bracelet, you’re on your own!
 Enter through the gates and decide what to do first…so many choices!
 New this year is a HUGE zero depth water play area!
 It is fun for all ages and is included in your admission.
 Swimsuits and towels are strongly recommended.
 You are welcome to bring beach chairs and picnic coolers.